khaitran2019/Exercise1/README.md

   * The batch file will run the xml suite  "run_tests\chrome_firefox_window.xml"
   * XML suite file support 2 parameters:
      - flatform: It's a setting to specify test browser.
 Values: Chrome | Firefox
-	 - capture_screenshots: It's a setting to capture screenshot of SUT and attach to allure report.
+	 - capture_screenshots: It's a setting to capture screenshots of SUT and attach them to allure report.
 Values: True | False

 ### Test result
 - The allure test report is stored in folder "allure-results"